Sample Profit and Loss Report of a Trading Company

 This is a calculation of net sales revenue minus cost of goods sold.
 This gross profit is also measured by the company’s direct revenue from product sales in a certain period of time.
 By knowing this gross profit, you can immediately identify the ability of the company you are running, whether it can cover the cost of its products or not.

-See also difference between frosting and icing
+See also difference between pimple and cold sore

 3.2 Operating Profit